amol-/dukpy/README.rst

-The DukPY based TypeScript compiler also provides a WebAssets ( http://webassets.readthedocs.org/en/latest/ ) filter to automatically compile ES6 code in your assets pipeline.
+The DukPY based TypeScript compiler also provides a WebAssets ( http://webassets.readthedocs.org/en/latest/ ) filter to automatically compile TypeScript code in your assets pipeline.
 You register this filter as ``typescript`` within WebAssets using:

 .. code:: python